PlainsightPro/dataminds-intro-mlops/README.md

 The repo is organized in the following folders:

-- `code`: This folder contains all demo code and packages.
+- `src`: This folder contains all demo source code and packages.
 - `infra`: This folder contains the TF code to deploy the session infrastructure.

 All material and infra used in the session is contained in this repository.